xitop/edzed/docs/blocks.rst

   which parameters are appropriate for the given block.

   - Setting the initial state:
-      Argument *initdef* specifies the initial or the default internal state.
+      Argument *initdef* (type: Any) specifies the initial or the default internal state.
       Its precise meaning varies depending on the block:

       - *initdef* is not accepted, because the internal state